 For example, as part of Making Tax Digital, VAT-registered businesses have to submit their return using compatible software.
 A good accountant will have made clients aware ahead of time and provided the necessary support.
 By being proactive to these changes it reduces the impact upon the day-to-day running of the business.

 Accountants are able to assist with regular tasks like Payroll to ensure that you comply with all relevant legislation.

 Access to additional resources (extras)

-As an accounting firm we have access to additional resources that may be of use to you.
+As an accounting firm, we have access to additional resources that may be of use to you.
 For example, staff at Croner-I, who provide expert knowledge on various areas of accounting and taxation.
-With this we are able assist with queries that you may have.
+With this, we are able to assist with queries that you may have.

 BBC 1 Fake Britain

 The term “Accountant” is not a protected word unlike a solicitor, which means anyone can call themselves an Accountant.
 The BBC 1 Fake Britain programme recently highlighted why you should choose a regualted qualified accountant.